valkey-io/valkey-rfc/JSON.md

 complex datasets inside Valkey.
 It is compliant with [RFC7159](http://www.ietf.org/rfc/rfc7159.txt) and [ECMA-404](http://www.ecma-international.org/publications/standards/Ecma-404.htm)
 JSON data interchange standard.
 With this feature, users can natively store, query, and modify JSON data structures in Valkey using the popular [JSONPath query language](https://www.ietf.org/archive/id/draft-goessner-dispatch-jsonpath-00.html).
-To help users migrate from Redis and RedisJSON, and to capitalize on existing RedisJSON client libraries, the module is designed to be API-compatible and RDB-compatible with Redis Ltd.’s RedisJSON v2.
+To help users migrate from Redis and RedisJSON, as well as capitalize on existing OSS RedisJSON client libraries, the module is designed to be API-compatible and RDB-compatible with Redis Ltd.’s RedisJSON v2.

 ## Motivation